Harriet Beecher Stowe: Landmarks

 Multiple landmarks are dedicated to the memory of Harriet Beecher Stowe, and are located in several states including Ohio, Florida, Maine and Connecticut.
-The locations of these landmarks represent various periods of her life such as her father's house where she grew up, and where she wrote her most famous work.
+The locations of these landmarks represent various periods of her life such as her father's house where she grew up and where she wrote her most famous work.

 The Harriet Beecher Stowe House in Cincinnati, Ohio, is the former home of her father Lyman Beecher on the former campus of the Lane Seminary.
 Her father was a preacher who was greatly affected by the pro-slavery Cincinnati Riots of 1836.
 Harriet Beecher Stowe lived here until her marriage.
 It is open to the public and operated as a historical and cultural site, focusing on Harriet Beecher Stowe, the Lane Seminary and the Underground Railroad.
 The site also presents African-American history.

 In the 1870s and 1880s, Stowe and her family wintered in Mandarin, Florida, now a neighborhood of modern consolidated Jacksonville, on the St. Johns River.
 Stowe wrote Palmetto Leaves while living in Mandarin, arguably an eloquent piece of promotional literature directed at Florida's potential Northern investors at the time.
 The book was published in 1873 and describes Northeast Florida and its residents.
 In 1874, Stowe was honored by the governor of Florida as one of several northerners who had helped Florida's growth after the war.
-In addition to her writings inspiring tourists and settlers to the area, she helped establish a church and a school, and she helped promote oranges as a major state crop through her own orchards.
+In addition to her writings inspiring tourists and settlers to the area, she helped establish a church and a school, and she helped promote oranges as a major state crop through her own groves.
 The school she helped establish in 1870 was an integrated school in Mandarin for children and adults.
 This predated the national movement toward integration by more than a half century.
 The marker commemorating the Stowe family is located across the street from the former site of their cottage.
 It is on the property of the Community Club, at the site of a church where Stowe's husband once served as a minister.
 The Church of our Saviour is an Episcopal Church founded in 1880 by a group of people who had gathered for Bible readings with Professor Calvin E. Stowe and his famous wife.
 The house was constructed in 1883 which contained the Stowe Memorial stained glass window, created by Louis Comfort Tiffany.